What is radiation therapy used for?

 Is it a problem if I miss a treatment?

 For external beam radiation therapy, courses of treatment work through the delivery of small regular, usually daily, treatments.
-Generally, no treatments are scheduled on weekends.
-To ensure optimal effect, it is important that once started, radiation therapy treatments are not delayed or missed, unless there are exceptional circumstances.
+Generally, no treatments are scheduled for weekends.
+To ensure the optimal effect, it is important that once started, radiation therapy treatments are not delayed or missed, unless there are exceptional circumstances.
 Sometimes there are valid medical reasons for the treatment to be missed or deferred and the Radiation Oncologist will discuss these with you.

 Can radiation therapy be used with other cancer treatments?